News and the Abstract Truth

 First, the Photographer: if Út didn’t make the photo, it is possible that he knew he didn’t and refused to say so for fifty years.
 Yet there is some possibility that he honestly believed he did make the picture.
 Proving one or the other of those things now is a newsy drama that can overshadow the other issues (below) at hand, but either way it doesn’t weaken the historical importance and acceptance of the image in the public eye.

 Second, the Agency: it has resisted, but not stonewalled, the pressure for transparency about its role and processes.
-The question is, if the AP in 1973 did not know who took the picture, would that have prevented it from being released asap as news?
+The question is, if the AP in 1972 did not know who took the picture, would that have prevented it from being released asap as news?
 If the answer is yes, then a best-guess attribution, a plausible one, can be argued for its merit in supporting the public interest with the release.
 But there’s no reason for AP today to say that someone other than Út (in this case, freelance photographer Nguyen Thanh Nghe) made the photo if they don’t believe someone else did.
-The only evidence that matters is evidence available about 1972.
+The only evidence that matters is evidence available about conditions in 1972.

-But there is a third party, the Audience: this film's current controversy concerning honesty about authorship exists in a current climate of disinformation, wherein belief is preferred over facts.
-As a society we are increasingly guilty of attributing value only when proof supports our preference -- the basic formula for mythology.
-Against that condition, journalism’s challenge is to somehow still work as intended, but in a culture driven by commercial success and marketing prerogatives, can truth avoid being subordinated?
+But in this court case, there is a third party, the Audience.
+This film's current controversy concerning honesty about authorship exists in a current climate of fabricated information being normalized, and wherein belief is preferred over facts.
+As a society we are increasingly guilty of attributing value to information only when "proof" supports our preference -- the basic formula for myth-making.

 Conclusively Inconclusive